alanng10/Civil/Docue/a.md

 Civil has park monitor arch worth.

-Civil has park monitor value arch.

-Civil has park monitor value arch worth.
+Civil has park monitor value.

 Civil has park ideal.